 LibreOffice refers to sources for templates as repositories.
 A repository can be local (a directory on your computer to which you have downloaded templates) or remote (a URL from which you can download templates).

-You can get to the official template repository by using the Get more templates for LibreOffice button at the right-hand end of the Template Manager dialog, as shown in Figure 11, or by entering http://templates.libreoffice.org/template-center in your browser.
+You can get to the official template repository by using the Get more templates for LibreOffice button at the right-hand end of the Template Manager dialog, as shown in Figure 11, or by typing http://templates.libreoffice.org/template-center in your browser’s address bar.